Updated December 2022

 1. Building Trust with Your New Little Students

 This is absolutely a top priority for early childhood educators—some would say, your most important goal.

-If you're running a daycare or preschool, you'll be working with children as young as 3-6 months, and as old as four or five.
+If you're running a daycare or preschool, you'll be working with children as young as three to six months and as old as four or five.

-These are such impressionable years, where kids will decide how they feel about schooling and teachers, and of course, when they'll be reaching some key cognitive, physical, and emotional developmental milestones.
+These are such impressionable years when kids will decide how they feel about schooling and teachers.
+And of course, when they'll be reaching some key cognitive, physical, and emotional developmental milestones.

 ECEs must first gain their students' trust, so each child feels safe, supported, and ready to learn

 ECEs must form positive relationships with their little students, ensuring this very first classroom is a safe, welcoming, nurturing place.

 You'll be working hard to build rapport, establish routines, and earn respect—which are essential for achieving your next four ECE goals.